-Figure 6 shows the trends in benzene concentration averaged across four main site types and a smooth trend line fitted.
-The plot reveals that the highest concentrations are generally observed at roadside sites.
+Figure 6 shows the trends in benzene concentration averaged across four main site types with a smooth trend line fitted.
+The plot reveals that the highest concentrations were generally observed at roadside sites until 2008.
 Note that there are only two industrial sites, these trends are noisier than for other site types.
-What is clear from the trend analysis is that concentrations of benzene decreased sharply from 2002 to 2008, which reflects better emissions control on vehicles (both for exhaust and evaporative).
-For 2018, roadside concentrations are on average much closer to background concentrations than they were in the early 2000s.
+What is clear from the trend analysis is that concentrations of benzene decreased sharply from 2002 to 2008, which reflects better emissions control on vehicles (exhaust and evaporative emissions).
+For 2019, roadside concentrations are on average much closer to background concentrations than they were in the early 2000s.

-Figure 6: Average Non-Automatic network benzene means by site type from 2002 to 2018.
+Figure 6: Average Non-Automatic network benzene means by site type from 2002 to 2019.

 Trend estimates using robust statistical techniques in openair provide a way of quantifying the trends over time as a percentage change in benzene concentration per year.
-The trends have generally shown two characteristics: a decrease from 2002 to 2008 and then a period of stabilisation from 2008 to 2018.
+The trends have generally shown two characteristics: a decrease from 2002 to 2008 and then a period of stabilisation from 2008 to 2019.
 Figure 7 separately considers the trends for these two periods.
-None of the site types have shown a statistically significant change in benzene concentration since 2008, suggesting there is strong evidence that benzene concentrations have now stabilised.
+None of the site types have shown a statistically significant change in benzene concentrations since 2008, suggesting there is strong evidence that benzene concentrations have now stabilised.

-Figure 7: Non-automatic benzene rate of change for 2002-2007 and 2008-2018.
+Figure 7: Non-automatic benzene rate of change for 2002-2007 and 2008-2019.

-To compare trend in benzene concentrations across all measurement sites, Figure 8 shows the trend in annual average benzene concentrations at non-automatic monitoring sites from 2002 to 2018.
+To compare trend in benzene concentrations across all measurement sites, Figure 8 shows the trend in annual average benzene concentrations at non-automatic monitoring sites from 2002 to 2019.
 To help with interpretation the trends are ordered and a dashed line is shown for zero change.

-The plot below shows that almost all sites showed a decrease in benzene concentration over the period 2002 to 2018.
+The plot below shows that almost all sites showed a decrease in benzene concentration over the period 2002 to 2019.
+The magnitude of the decrease is larger between 2002 and 2007 compared to more recent years.
 Note that the error bars relate to the 95% confidence intervals, which reveals that the trends at some sites are relatively uncertain.

-Figure 8: Benzene concentration trend (% / yr) at non-automatic sites from 2002 to 2018.
+Figure 8: Benzene concentration trend ( $\mu g m^{-3} / yr$ ) at non-automatic sites from 2002 to 2019.

-Data obtained from the National Atmospheric Emissions Inventory (NAEI) can be used to see if there is a relationship between emissions and measurements (Figure 9).
-The NAEI urban benzene emissions data agrees with the monitoring data, where a sharp decline can be seen up to the year 2000, the emissions data is steadily decreasing since 2000, but the monitoring data has stabilised, possibly due to additional urban sources of benzene, such as use of wood burning appliances for domestic and commercial space and water heating.
-NAEI data for 2016 is not yet available.
+Data obtained from the National Atmospheric Emissions Inventory (NAEI) can be used to see if there is a long-term relationship between emissions and measurements (Figure 9).
+Normalisation involved dividing the annual means by the mean value for the whole time series.
+The NAEI urban benzene emissions data agrees with the monitoring data, where a sharp decline can be seen from 1995 up to the year 2000 where petrol benzene additives were replaced by toluene for the purposes of maintaining the required octane value, the emissions data is steadily decreasing since 2000, but the monitoring data has stabilised, possibly due to additional urban sources of benzene, such as use of wood burning appliances for domestic and commercial space and water heating.
+NAEI benzene data for 2019 is not yet available.

-Figure 9: Normalised annual average benzene concentration and NAEI benzene emission estimate.
-The normalisation was done by dividing the data for each year by the mean value for the whole time series (1995 - 2018).
+Figure 9: Normalised annual average benzene concentration and NAEI benzene emission estimate (1995 - 2019).